wesleycamargo/azure-docs.pt-br/articles/logic-apps/logic-apps-monitor-your-logic-apps-oms.md

 <a name="view-logic-app-runs-oms"></a>

-## <a name="view-your-logic-app-runs-in-your-log-analytics-workspace"></a>Exibir as execuções do aplicativo lógico no espaço de trabalho do Log Analytics
+## <a name="view-your-logic-app-runs-in-your-log-analytics-workspace"></a>Exibir as execuções do aplicativo lógico no workspace do Log Analytics

-1. Para exibir a contagem e o status das execuções do aplicativo lógico, acesse a página de visão geral do espaço de trabalho do Log Analytics.
+1. Para exibir a contagem e o status das execuções do aplicativo lógico, acesse a página de visão geral do workspace do Log Analytics.
 Examine os detalhes no bloco **Gerenciamento de Aplicativos Lógicos**.

    ![Bloco de visão geral mostrando a contagem e o status da execução do aplicativo lógico](media/logic-apps-monitor-your-logic-apps-oms/overview.png)